matei-radu/react-recaptcha-v2/README.md

 | `onError`   | `function`            | `undefined` | Callback function, executed when reCAPTCHA encounters an error (usually network connectivity) and cannot continue until connectivity is restored.
 If you specify a function here, you are responsible for informing the user that they should retry. |
 | `onExpire`  | `function`            | `undefined` | Callback function, executed when the reCAPTCHA response expires and the user needs to re-verify.                                                                                                                                                     |

+## Contributing

+If you are looking to contribute to this project, check [CONTRIBUTING.md][contributing].

 ## License

 Copyright (c) 2018-present Matei Bogdan Radu.